wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1819.md

 33 Behold the sullen savage, with deadly rage, drag forth the shivering soldier over the blood-stained snow fainting, bleeding with his wounds, and imploring on his knees for mercy.

-34 Alas ! the savage understanding not his words ; but giveth him a blow with the hatchet of death.
+34 Alas ! the savage understandeth not his words ; but giveth him a blow with the hatchet of death.

-35 For have not the counselors of Britain said, For this will we give unto you silver and gold ?
+35 For have not the counsellors of Britain said, For this will we give unto you silver and gold ?

 36 Thus were the poor wounded prisoners of Columbia slaughtered in abundance.

-37 And Round-Head, the chief captain of the warriors, and the savages under him, gat great praise from Proctor, the chief captain of the host of Britain.
+37 And Round-Head, the chief captain of the warriors, and the savages under him, gat great praise from Proctor, the chief captain of the host of Britain.*

+* See Proctor's account of the battle, dated Quebec, Feb.
+8, 1813.

 38 Neither did the sick and wounded escape, who had gathered themselves together in the houses, that they might be sheltered from the piercing cold ; even those who were weary and unable to go forth.